-Canyon’s Stoic hardtail is a progressive-shaped alloy machine that’s built to go fast as a full-susser but without rear suspension.
+Canyon’s Stoic hardtail mountain bike is a progressive-shaped alloy machine that’s built to go fast as a full-susser but without rear suspension.

 At the heart of any hard-hitting bike like this is a burly frame and, by choosing not to follow the steel trend of many other hardtail bike makers, Canyon has built the Stoic from the same 6061-T6 aluminium used on its alloy full-suss bikes.